 No Warranty, Return Policy, or Sleep Trial

-Whether you are purchasing a mattress in a retail store or online, you want peace of mind knowing that you have the option to return or exchange the mattress if you are unhappy.
+You want peace of mind knowing that you have the option to return or exchange the mattress if you are unhappy.
 In most cases, it will take you a week or two before you can decide whether it is the right mattress for you.
-Because of this, you will want to avoid any mattress that does not come with a return policy, warranty, or sleep trial.
+So, you will want to avoid any mattress that does not come with a return policy, warranty, or sleep trial.

 It is important to remember that mattresses are not “one-size fits all.”
 The “best” mattress for you will depend on your individual needs and sleep habits.
-Be sure to consider your preferred sleep position, health concerns, sleep disorders, and size preferences when considering your next mattress.
+Be sure to consider your preferred sleep position when considering your next mattress.

 What is the Most Comfortable Mattress?

 Latex mattresses are typically ranked as one of the highest when it comes to customer satisfaction ratings.
 Reviews show that 80 to 85 percent of customers are satisfied with their purchase, making them one of the most comfortable mattress types.
 These mattresses are responsiveness and supportive, and ideal for relieving painful pressure points.